-Reentry Case Management: Intensive case management, coordination, and support for youth preparing for and upon transitioning back to their community from a residential setting.
-The youth's service interventions will align with youth needs and may include intake, individual youth contacts, family support/reintegration, participation in team meetings, ongoing needs assessments, skill building, workforce and educational planning and support, case coordination, goal setting, role rehearsal, collaboration with DJJ staff, collaboration with community connections, 24/7 crisis intervention, and documentation of youth updates in DJJ's electronic database.
+Reentry Case Management Phase 1: Intensive case management, coordination, and support for youth preparing for and transitioning back to their community from a residential setting.
+The youth's service interventions will align with youth needs and may include intake, individual youth contacts, family support/reintegration, participation in team meetings, ongoing needs assessments, skill building, workforce and educational planning and support, case coordination, goal setting, role rehearsal, collaboration with DJJ and program staff, collaboration with community connections, and documentation of youth updates in DJJ's electronic database.
 Service may include supervising youth during furloughs to assist the youth in obtaining employment or educational services, facilitate family reintegration meetings, and engage with community supports.
-Service may include electronic monitoring for youth participating in off-campus outings and furloughs, as needed.
-Service will include intensive electronic monitoring and check-ins during the first 60 days in the community and for youth who need additional supervision through graduated sanctions identified by the CSU.
-Service may begin up to 12 months prior to the youth's release date and generally lasts up to 9 months after release.
-Service is approximately 3-4 hours per month prior to release and, upon release, approximately 8-10 hours per week for the first 3 months, and then tapering down to 2-6 hours per week with a minimum of 6 hours per month.
+Electronic monitoring may be provided for youth participating in off-campus outings and furloughs, as needed.
+Service may begin up to 12 months prior to the youth's release date.
+Service is billed monthly for approximately 3-4 hours of services per month.